 Number of variants in your VCF

-pVACseq will make predictions for each missense, inframe indel, and frameshift variant in your VCF.
+pVACseq will make predictions for each missense, inframe insertion, inframe deletion, protein altering, and frameshift variant in your VCF.

 Speedup suggestion: Split the VCF into smaller subsets and process each one individually, in parallel.

 pVACseq will make predictions for each transcript of a supported variant individually.
 The number of transcripts for each variant depends on how VEP was run when the VCF was annotated.

 --pickoption when running VEP to annotate each variant with the top transcript only.

 pVACseq takes an input VCF and creates a wildtype and a mutant FASTA for each transcript.
 The number of FASTA entries that get submitted to IEDB at a time is limited by the